openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 * Profile of OpenID4VP over the W3C Digital Credentials API [@w3c.digital_credentials_api] to present
   * IETF SD-JWT VCs
   * ISO mdocs
-* Protocol for User Authentication by the Wallet at a Verifier (SIOP v2)
 * Profile of IETF SD-JWT VC that includes the following aspects
   * Status management of the Credentials, including revocation
   * Cryptographic Key Binding